- Adult Sports

 The City of Ukiah Recreation Department charges a rolling fee of $30.00 for Live Scan Services.
 This fee is in addition to any DOJ or FBI fees that may apply.
 The current fees assessed are:

 CASH OR CREDIT CARDS.

 - City of Ukiah Rolling Fee: $30.00

-The City of Ukiah, Adventist Health Ukiah Valley, and the Greater Ukiah Chamber of Commerce are partnering up to bring back the opportunity to ice-skate in historic downtown Ukiah (next to Alex R. Thomas Plaza on School Street).
-Ukiah on Ice will be open every day starting Saturday, December 1st until its final day on Sunday, January 6, 2019.
+The City of Ukiah, Adventist Health Ukiah Valley, and the Greater Ukiah Business and Tourism Alliance are partnering up to bring back the opportunity to ice-skate in historic downtown Ukiah (next to Alex R. Thomas Plaza on School Street).
+Ukiah on Ice will be open every day starting Saturday, November 30 until its final day on Sunday, January 5, 2020.
 Please review the information below for additional information.
 If you have further questions or for party reservations, please contact the Ukiah Community Services Department at 707-463-6231.